Case Study·

 Anthropic's Claude API for higher-quality SQL generation.
 Swap in with a single environment variable change.

-Switching between providers is a configuration change, not a code change.
 The same application code, the same security layer, the same chart rendering.

 The pluggable pattern means you can start with Ollama for privacy, evaluate quality, and switch to Claude API for specific use cases without any migration work.